 Unknown hotspots

 The always-on location tracking of every vehicle allows for the visualization of traffic density, often through spaghetti diagrams.
-These have proven themselves invaluable exposing formerly unknown high risk areas.
+These have proven themselves invaluable in exposing formerly unknown high-risk areas.
 Prompting preventive measures before the inevitable incident or accident forces reactive measures.

 Yes, ‘that’ near-miss!